Your education is an investment in your future. The time you spend in college will increase your earnings as time passes.

 Be sure to file a FAFSA before April 15 to be considered for financial aid for the following academic year.
 You can file as early as October 1.

 Incoming freshmen aren’t the only ones who have scholarship opportunities.
 Keep looking for continuing student scholarships throughout your college education.
-Be sure to check for both IU scholarships and non-IU scholarships—organizations in your hometown or in the academic and career area you’ve chosen are excellent places to start.
+Complete IU's general scholarship application each year to check for IU shcolarships.
+Be sure to check for non-IU scholarships too—organizations in your hometown or in the academic and career area you’ve chosen are excellent places to start.

 One credit hour costs a few hundred dollars for in-state students and more than a thousand dollars for out-of-state students—so if you miss a class, it’s like throwing cash away.
 And if you miss too many classes, you may fail the class, which could delay your graduation and rack up even more costs.